puppetlabs/puppet-docs/source/guides/module_guides/bgtm.md

 (*Tip: If you describe the function of your module and you find yourself using the word 'and', it's time to split the module at the 'and'*.)

 It is standard practice for Puppet users to have upwards of 200 modules in their environment.
 Each module in your environment should contain related resources that enable it to accomplish a task, the simpler the better.
-Puppet Labs best practice strongly recommends creating multiple modules when and where applicable.
+We strongly recommend creating multiple modules when and where applicable.
 The practice of having many small, focused modules is encouraged, as it promotes code reuse and turns modules into building blocks rather than full solutions.

 As an example, let's take a look at the [puppetlabs/puppetdb](http://forge.puppetlabs.com/puppetlabs/puppetdb) module.
 This module deals solely with the the setup, configuration and management of PuppetDB.
 However, PuppetDB stores its data in a PostgreSQL database.
 Rather than having the module manage PostgreSQL, the author included the [puppetlabs/postgresql](http://forge.puppetlabs.com/puppetlabs/postgresql) module as a dependency, leveraging the postgresql module's classes and resources to build out the right configuration for PuppetDB.
 Similarly, the puppetdb module needs to manipulate puppet.conf in order to operate PuppetDB.
 Instead of having the puppetdb module handle it internally, the author took advantage of the [puppetlabs/inifile](http://forge.puppetlabs.com/puppetlabs/inifile) module to enable puppetdb to make only the required edits to puppet.conf.